Rhonda Voskuhl: The Mouse Model: Experimental Autoimmune Encephalomyelitis (EAE)

 In 2001, Voskuhl published an article outlining discrepancies in EAE between male and female mice; she noted that females were more susceptible to EAE, mirroring the sex-based difference in MS in humans.
 It was found that the neuroprotective effects of testosterone contributed most to this discrepancy in mice.
 However, this sex difference is reduced during late pregnancy in females, when estriol levels are significantly higher than other periods of life.
 Her article established high levels of estriol as a possible explanation for the reduction in EAE symptoms observed during late pregnancy.

 Estriol Treatment for Women with MS

-In 2002, Voskuhl was part of the investigative team that found that treating non-pregnant women with 8 mg/day estriol helped to relieve symptoms, including lesion number and volume.
+In 2002, Voskuhl was part of the investigative team that found that treating non-pregnant women with 8mg/day estriol helped to relieve symptoms, including lesion number and volume.
 Upon cessation of treatment, lesion number and volume returned to pre-treatment levels.
 After reinstituting treatment, lesion number and volume again decreased significantly.
 Cognitive ability, evaluated by the Paced Auditory Serial Addition Test (PASAT), also improved in those treated with estriol.
 In the authors' abstract, they indicated that this result warranted further experimentation through a placebo-controlled clinical trial.
 This experiment was small, with only six women with relapse remitting MS (RRMS) and four women with secondary progressive MS (SPMS) finishing the trial.
 The authors noted that estriol generally improved symptoms in women with RRMS, but not in those with SPMS.